antefact/microBit.js/README.md

 ### basic p5.js example
-Learn how to interact with the microbit from a p5.js sketch, rotate a cube on the canva reading the accelerometer.
+Learn how to interact with the microbit from a [p5.js](https://p5js.org/) sketch, rotate a cube on the canva reading the accelerometer.

 [Try it here](https://antefact.github.io/microBit.js/examples/p5js_example/)

 ### Lars the iceberg
 Use the microBit to control Lars the iceberg.
 Don't let it melt!
+Developed using [p5.js](https://p5js.org/) and [p5.play](http://p5play.molleindustria.org/) library.

 [Try it here](https://antefact.github.io/microBit.js/examples/p5play_Lars_example/)